Seltzer/onetime-sublime/README.md

 Note that the below features can be enabled / disabled and customised via the extension options.

 - **Week grid clicking**
 Days in the week grid (below the calendar) are clickable!
 By default, days which would result in a month change aren't made clickable.
-This can be overriden via the options.
+This can be overridden via the options.

 - **Real time filtering of Favourites**
 Entries in the Personal / Team tabs of the Favourites panel are refined as you type in the filter box.
 Useful for those of us who log time against many different tasks.